SaranshPK/RemoteTouchpad/README.md

    - Download the exe file.
    - Run the exe file.
 You will be prompted with your local IP address.
    - Open your browser on your touch device and go to `http://<your-local-ip>:8080`.
-   - Remember to replace `<your-local-ip>` with the actual IP address printed by the script or executable.
+   - Replace `<your-local-ip>` with the actual IP address printed by the executable.

 2. Via the Python script:
    - Clone the repository.